-6. Key benefits to UK economy by giving back control through Open Source
+6. Key benefits to UK economy by giving back control through open source

-Unleashing the potential of open source for the UK will have a positive impact on the future Future with Next Government Support enabling benefits to the UK:
+Unleashing the potential of open source for the UK will have a positive impact on the future Future.
+If the next Government supports our sector it will enable a raft of benefits to the UK:

-- the UK equally including rural and urban areas, injecting tech salaries - Business Barriers removed and talent flight stemmed - Economic 2021 GDP contribution £46.15bn increased - Public Sector including NHS, Energy sector efficiencies by improving the digital infrastructure though the efficiencies of a well curated, secure digital environment - Become a global leader in AI Openness enabling the UK to keep pace with i
+- the UK equally including rural and urban areas, injecting tech salaries - Business Barriers removed and talent flight stemmed - Economic 2021 GDP contribution £46.15bn increased - Public Sector including NHS, Energy sector efficiencies by improving the digital - Become a global leader in AI Openness and infrastructure management

-Open:UK
+Open:UK 🌔